antzm/data-science/statistics-intro.md

 In a box plot, the main box represents the main 50% of our observations and inside the box we can see a line that represents the median.
 The outer parts of this box represent the first and the third quartile,

-As for the whiskers lenght, these extend up to the point where the smallest and the biggest value of our sample are.
+As for the whiskers lenght, these extend up to the point where we have the smallest and the biggest value of our sample.
 The maximum length of each whisker though, can be up to 1.5 times the lenght of the box.
-After that point, any more observations are represented by small cirecle that are considered to be outliers.
+After that point, any more observations are represented by small circles that are considered to be outliers.

 ## Outliers